 Transportation:

-The ferry Sæfari sails between Dalvík and Grímsey five days a week.
+The ferry Sæfari sails between Dalvík and Grímsey five days a week, and Norlandair operates flights between Akureyri and Grímsey on Tuesdays and Sundays.

-For more information, visit: www.grimsey.is
+For more information, visit www.grimsey.is